Wind Advisory issued for Burke, Divide, Dunn, McKenzie, Mountrail, Williams by NWS - News Break

 Wind Advisory issued for Burke, Divide, Dunn, McKenzie, Mountrail, Williams by NWS

-Effective: 2021-05-24 18:24:00 CDT Expires: 2021-05-24 21:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Winds this strong can make driving difficult, especially for high profile vehicles.
+Effective: 2021-05-24 12:00:00 CDT Expires: 2021-05-24 21:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Winds this strong can make driving difficult, especially for high profile vehicles.
 Use extra caution.
-Target Area: Burke; Divide; Dunn; McKenzie; Mountrail; Williams WIND ADVISORY REMAINS IN EFFECT UNTIL 9 PM CDT /8 PM MDT/ THIS EVENING * WHAT...Southwest winds 25 to 35 mph with gusts to 50 mph. * WHERE...Much of northwest North Dakota. * WHEN...Until 9 PM CDT/8 PM MDT/ this evening. * IMPACTS...Gusty winds will blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.alerts.weather.gov
+Target Area: Burke; Divide; Dunn; McKenzie; Mountrail; Williams WIND ADVISORY IN EFFECT FROM NOON CDT /11 AM MDT/ TODAY TO 9 PM CDT /8 PM MDT/ THIS EVENING * WHAT...Southwest winds 25 to 35 mph with gusts up to 50 mph expected. * WHERE...Portions of northwest North Dakota. * WHEN...From Noon CDT /11 AM MDT/ today to 9 PM CDT /8 PM MDT/ this evening. * IMPACTS...Gusty winds will blow around unsecured objects.
+Rough waves expected on area lakes, especially on the western end of Lake Sakakawea.alerts.weather.gov